 A simple design of typography and basic shapes can be created directly in Design Space.
 Unless you are using a Cricut font, scripts can be annoying to work with in Design Space.
 However, fonts with separate letters, like these bandanas, are very easy to work with.
 A simple design of typography and basic shapes can be created directly in Design Space, especially when using a non-script font, like these bandanas.
 See our DIY Cricut dog treat bags for a step-by-step example in Design Space.

-Creating Our DIY St. Patrick’s Day Dog Bandana Designs
+Creating Our DIY St. Patrick’s Day Dog Bandana Iron-On Designs

 Although block fonts are easy in Design Space, as noted above, from personal habit/comfort, I often create and import no matter how simple the project design.
 Here are the design notes on the DIY St. Patrick’s Day dog bandanas shown in this post.

 - In these designs, the block caps are Bebas Neue.
 It is free to use under the Open Font Licence.
-They’re available for free download from a number of reliable sources if you’d like to use them and don’t already have them on your computer.
+Fonts are available for free download from a number of reliable sources if you’d like to use something in particular that’s not already on your computer.
 One of my favourite font source sites is dafont.com (not a referral link, just sharing the love).

 - In the “Pat Me I’m Irish” Bebas Neue text, I replaced the “I” letters with spaces.
-I then used a rectangle to create my own lover case “i” replacements with a shamrock as the dots.
+I then used a rectangle to create my own lover case “i” replacements that matched the Bebas Neue shape, but with a shamrock as the dots.

 - In the “Lucky Dog” text, I omitted the “O” in DOG, and replaced it with a shamrock.
 Extra shamrocks were added as embellishments on both designs.
 You can use one of the shamrocks available in the Design Space image gallery or upload you own image file, either created yourself or sourced from one of the many free use sites, like Pixabay (not a referral link, just sharing the love).